pqhuy98/wow-converter/README.md

 Export models of World of Warcraft NPCs straight to Warcraft III's MDX/MDL models with just a few clicks.

+Give this repo a ⭐ if you find it useful or interesting!

 Demo video: https://youtu.be/FLgBKT7c2TI?si=wdPLJ6pVaEVFE5iS

 HiveWorkshop thread: https://www.hiveworkshop.com/threads/wow-converter-export-wow-npcs-to-warcraft-3.363033/